hsudml/ideafest2019/README.md

 <iframe width="962" height="566" src="https://www.youtube.com/embed/Hr_G41VJZz8?list=PLwpq99KyPky-unsKGjQUgA0hPnldS-UuL" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 > Created using the GoPro Fusion camera, and hosted on YouTube.

+## Virtual Reality Tools & Resources

++ [Glitch](https://glitch.com/) -- Web hosting and development platform centered around remixing and collaboration.
+Integrates with GitHub.
+Publish instantly.
+Plenty of A-frame templates to remix.
++ [Aframe](https://aframe.io/) -- Create web-based VR using the most cross-platform system to date.
+Coding skills required: basic HTML to get started, JS expertise for a deep dive.
++ [Tinkercad](https://www.tinkercad.com/) -- Create web-based 3D models.
+Features are limited, but simple projects are a snap and it's an easy to use gateway into creating 3D models.
++ [Blender](https://www.blender.org/) -- Free & Open Source 3D creation.
+Free to use for any purpose, forever.
+Also great for video editing!
++ [Sketchfab](https://sketchfab.com/) -- Host your 3D models and download remixable models for your own project.
+Supports animations and augmented reality previews (via the mobile app).

 ---
 ## Other Links